Rick Jacobson

 Rick Jacobson is an American film director, television director and producer, and stage and television actor.

 Biography

 Jacobson graduated from the California Institute of the Arts film and television program.

-Jacobson's most recent work includes 2021's Don't Breathe 2 (executive producer) and Netflix's 2022 romantic comedy, The Royal Treatment (director).
-He has also directed Bitch Slap (2009) and Ash vs Evil Dead.
+Jacobson's most recent works includes 2021's Don't Breathe 2 (executive producer) and Netflix's 2022 romantic comedy, The Royal Treatment (director).
+He has also directed Bitch Slap (2009), Hercules: The Legendary Journeys, Xena: Warrior Princess, Cleopatra 2525, Spartacus (TV series), and Ash vs Evil Dead.

-Jacobson is an executive producer of Spartacus: House of Ashur, which is set to premiere in fall 2025.
+Jacobson served as an executive producer and director of Spartacus: House of Ashur, which premiered in December 2025.